-For Texas massage therapists moving to Florida, the steps required to getting a Florida Massage License depend on how many hours of massage education you have.
+For Texas massage therapists moving to Florida, the steps required to getting a Florida Massage License depends on how many hours of massage education you have.

 300 hours of Training

 Before 2007, Texas had one of the lowest training requirements for massage therapists at 300 hours, and their own state licensing exam.

 500 hours of Training